Based in South Shropshire, Suzanne began storytelling in 2008, when she set up “Cranesfield Bardic Arts”.

 He plays the finger-picking folk style guitar, inspired by the acoustic folk legends.
 His repertoire includes covers from some of these greats.

 Myths, legends and landscapes play a strong part in his inspiration.
 In the tales we hear the seasons turn.
 Night and Day play in a sacred dance.
 The hills and rivers sing and tell their tales.
-Folklore and stories shared in music and song.
+Folklore and stories shared with storytelling, music and song.

 "Acoustic guitar wizard"